University of Newcastle

 Postgraduate applicants

-For admission to a postgraduate coursework program you would normally be expected to have a bachelor degree from a recognised tertiary institution in an appropriate discipline.
-Admission criteria vary depending on the course you’re interested in.
-Details of specific qualifications and any additional requirements are listed in the individual course descriptions on UAC’s website.
+To gain admission to a postgraduate coursework program, it is typically expected that you hold a bachelor's degree from a recognised tertiary institution in a relevant discipline.
+Admission criteria may differ depending on the program you are interested in.
+For specific qualifications and any additional requirements, refer to the individual course descriptions on UAC’s website.

 Specific entry requirements for each program